The-CALP-Network/CALP-CVA-Tracking-Pipeline/GUIDE.md

 ## CVA data by country

 The dataset compiled above from FTS and projects data allows for a partial analysis of global CVA volumes by country.
-The comprehensiveness can be improved by also incorporating data from the WFP CASHboard ([see above](#wfp-cashboard-analytics)) to get a complete representation of WFP’s data.
-This would then require excluding WFP from the FTS data to avoid double-counting.
+Based on those two data sources, CVA data is likely to be more comprehensive (though still not complete) for countries with  data on the planned share of CVA within project budgets and/or with a multi-purpose cash field cluster.
+The comprehensiveness can be further improved by incorporating data from the WFP CASHboard ([see above](#wfp-cashboard-analytics)) to get a complete representation of WFP’s CVA delivery by country.
+This would then require excluding WFP from the FTS/projects data to avoid double-counting.
 The disadvantage for the WFP data is however that it does not include donor information.

+Another possible avenue for CVA data analysis by country is to collate context-specific data from Cash Working Groups (CWGs).
+If covering the CVA delivery across all clusters and market-based delivery modalities in the  context, CWG data is likely more comprehensive than the FTS/projects data for that context.
+However, there are a few challenges with using CWG data:

+* The data is not standardised across CWGs in different contexts, making comparable or aggregated global/regional analysis challenging.
+* Most CWGs share data in the form of static, PDF or dynamic, PowerBI dashboards.
+Neither however tends to come with the possibility to download disaggregated data by implementer.
+This makes scraping this data labour intensive or not possible, sometimes requiring to reach out to CWGs directly.
+* Most CWGs focus on the delivery and the 3/4Ws of CVA data, but do not include information on CVA donors.

 ## Relative share of CVA as % of IHA